-Breville clearly knows how to design an intuitive interface, and the fact that navigating through the Fast Slow Pro's seemingly endless number of settings feels easy and streamlined is a testament to that fact.
-This earned it a score of 9 out of 10 in this metric.
+Breville knows how to design an intuitive interface, and the fact that navigating through the Fast Slow Pro's seemingly endless number of settings feels easy and streamlined is a testament to that fact.

-The Fast Slow Pro uses 3 separate knobs to select its settings, the first to select one of the cooking presets, the second to adjust temperature, and the third to adjust the time.
-Then you can just press start and you're off and running.
+The Fast Slow Pro uses three separate knobs to select its settings, the first to choose one of the cooking presets, the second to adjust the temperature, and the third to adjust the time.
+Then you can press start, and you're off and running.
 The large LCD also makes it abundantly clear which settings you've selected.
 We found this much easier than other machines that make you use arrow buttons to scroll through every option before locking in the one you want.
 The lid also opens on a hinge, so you don't have to hold it or lay it on the counter while serving and stirring.
 The lid is on the right side of the machine, so it does kind of get in the way for right-handed users.
-Models like the Instant Pot DUO60 solve this problem with a lid that can store on either side of the machine.
-It's a minor annoyance, but one that we did notice.

-Here again the Fast Slow Pro was on top, earning the best score of 9 out of 10.
+Here again, the Fast Slow Pro was on top, earning a high score better than the pressure cooker competition.

-Where the Fast Slow Pro really set itself apart was in meat preparation.
-It tended to lock in just a bit more moisture and tenderness than other models, especially when it came to making ribs.
+The Fast Slow Pro really sets itself apart in meat preparation.
+It tended to lock in just a bit more moisture and tenderness than other models, especially when making ribs.
 It also was the most effective model we found for searing meat.
-However, even this machine can't duplicate the searing power of a good flame, so if you want a really good sear we would suggest doing so on the stovetop, and then using the pressure cooker to lock in all that juicy flavor.
+However, even this machine can't duplicate the searing power of a good flame, so if you want a perfect sear, we would suggest doing so on the stovetop and then use the pressure cooker to lock in all that juicy flavor.
 The Fast Slow Pro also made the best rice in our testing, again keeping things a bit more moist and tender.
 However, the gap in rice quality between the Fast Slow Pro and the rest was smaller than that in meat quality.

 Ease of Cleaning

-This was the one metric where the Fast Slow Pro didn't come out on top, instead earning a middle-of-the-road 6 out of 10.
+This metric was where the Fast Slow Pro didn't come out on top.

-We did have some complaints with the Fast Slow Pro when it came to the messes it could make, but they were relatively minor.
+We did have some complaints about the messes it could make, but they were relatively minor.
 First off, its lid tends to spill out a lot of condensation when you open it.
-Most of this makes its way back into the pot, but some did tend to get on the side of the machine and the counter.
-This wasn't a huge annoyance, but many other models (like the Instant Pot) have condensation cups that pretty much eliminate the issue.
-You also must unscrew the lid to remove and clean it, which can make the stray condensation issue a bit worse.
+Most made it back into the pot, but some managed to get on the side of the machine and counter.
+This occurrence wasn't a huge annoyance, but other models have condensation cups that pretty much eliminate the issue.
+You also must unscrew the lid to remove and clean it, making the stray condensation issue a bit worse.
 Again, not a huge deal, but most models just have their lids lift right off, which felt a bit more convenient.

-The Fast Slow Pro's nonstick pot generally shed food well enough that hand cleaning it was fairly painless.
-However, we didn't like the fact that we couldn't use things like steel wool if we managed to burn some onions onto it.
+The Fast Slow Pro's nonstick pot generally shed food well enough that hand cleaning was fairly painless.
+However, we didn't like that we couldn't use things like steel wool if we managed to burn some onions onto it.
 Also, we didn't feel comfortable putting the pot in the dishwasher, so hand cleaning was the only option.
-The manual is a bit confusing, as in the same breath it says the pot is dishwasher safe, but that you shouldn't put it in the dishwasher.
-Bottom line, if you want something you can toss in the dishwasher without trepidation, the stainless pot of the Instant Pot is a better choice.
+The manual is a bit confusing; it says the pot is dishwasher safe but that you shouldn't put it in the dishwasher.

-The Fast Slow Pro has more cooking presets than any of the models we tested.
-In fact, it leaves most of them completely in the dust, with only the Instant Pot DUO Plus 9-in-1 landing in the same neighborhood.
+The Fast Slow Pro has more cooking presets than any of the tested models.
+In fact, it leaves most of them entirely in the dust.

 On top of the general meat and grain functions, the Fast Slow Pro adds saute, sear, yogurt, and sterilize functions.
-It also offers 10 different pressure settings, much more than any other cooker.
+It also offers ten different pressure settings, much more than any other cooker.

 A Full List of the Breville Fast Slow Pro's Cooking Functions

-Vegetables, Rice, Risotto, Soup, Stock, Beans, Poultry, Meat, Bone-In Meat, Chili/Stew, Dessert, Custom, Pressure Cook, Slow Cook, Steam, Sear, Saute, Reduce
+Vegetables, Rice, Risotto, Soup, Stock, Beans, Poultry, Meat, Bone-In Meat, Chili/Stew, Dessert, Custom, Pressure Cook, Slow Cook, similar to what you'd experience using our favorite slow cooker, Steam, Sear, Saute, and Reduce.

-The Breville Fast Slow Pro's only real competition in the pressure cooker market is the Instant Pot DUO60.
-Depending on your food preferences, the Breville is 5-10% better than the Instant Pot, but costs more than twice as much.
-That extra cost is really only worth it if you're picky about your meat or brown rice, or if you really don't want to put your hand next to the steam vent when releasing the pressure.
-If you don't fall into one of those categories, however, the Instant Pot is a much better value.
+The Fast Slow Pro's only real competition in the pressure cooker market is the Instant Pot Duo PLUS.
+Depending on your food preferences, the Breville is 5-10% better than the Instant Pot but costs more than twice as much.
+That extra cost is really only worth it if you're picky about your meat or brown rice or if you really don't want to put your hand next to the steam vent when releasing the pressure.
+However, if you don't fall into one of those categories, the Instant Pot is a much better value.